-Improve Your Self Confidence with Breast Augmentation Surgery
+Improve Your Self Confidence with a Breast Augmentation

 Dr. Wiener remains a leader in the Chicago area in breast surgery and breast augmentation.
 Breast augmentation is one of the most popular cosmetic procedures performed by Dr. Wiener and his surgical staff.
 For many women who have never had the fullness they wanted or who have experienced the thinning, deflation, and drooping of the breast that comes with aging, pregnancy, and weight fluctuations, the placement of a breast implant can bring back the shape and firmness that the breasts once had, and even add a little more!